-I would describe myself as a keen amateur photographer, though when not travelling I will almost never so much as pick up my camera.
+I would describe myself as a keen amateur photographer, though when not travelling I will rarely pick up my camera.
 Soon after I first started travelling alone in 2000, I developed a strong desire to photographically document my experiences and impressions.
-To me, a good photograph captures one’s impressions of a place; a good photograph should show emotion as well as details, though obviously this is subject to vary varied interpretations from person to person.
-Satisfaction for me is when I have visited a place and have managed to document my impressions accordingly through photography.
+To me, a good photograph captures one’s impressions of a place; a good photograph should convey emotion and atmosphere as well as details, though obviously this is subject to vary varied interpretations from person to person.
+Satisfaction for me is when I have visited a place and have managed to document the experience by means of photography.

 The power of a photograph to convey emotions and store memories is dangerous however, for at the time of taking a picture, one’s choices of subject may be far from objective, yet the nature of a photograph is to preserve this impression for posterity.
 It is partly for this reason that I have written my experiences in some detail and chosen a selection of photographs to reinforce the text as much as possible, rather than having mere captions to explain photographs.

-Tens of thousands of photographs were taken during my Odyssey, which to date (May 2018) covers forty-five stages, 2058 days and 252,151 kilometres of overland travel.
-A selection of approximately two thousand images which supplement those which have been used already on this website may be found here:
+Tens of thousands of photographs were taken during The Odyssey, which to date covers forty-five stages, 2058 days and 252,151 kilometres of overland travel.
+A selection of images which supplement those which have been used already on this website may be found here: